hasura/plugin-hub/src/plugins/profile/README.md

 - Contains complete request context and profiling results
 - Includes user and session context

+### Historical Profiles
+When `profile-history` header is enabled or `PROFILE_HISTORY` environment variable is set:
+- Creates a directory using MD5 hash of the query
+- Stores each profile execution as a separate file with UUID filename
+- Maintains historical record of all profile executions for the same query

+## Processing
+- Main response returns immediately with status "ok"
+- Profile processing occurs asynchronously using `setImmediate`
+- Skips processing for introspection queries
+- Skips processing if no data or profile filename is provided

 ## Response Format
 - Success: `{"status": "ok"}`
 - Error: Error details with request context